Htresnal/JSoak/README.md

 }
 ```

-JSoak folders are considered root elements to other fields and folders, if they are inside.
-Only the elements with included attributes are considered part of the JSoak structure.
+JSoak folders are considered root elements to fields and folders inside it.
+Only the elements with jsoak-* attributes are considered part of the JSoak structure.
 ```html
 <div jsoak-folder="parent-folder">
     <div class="second-div">